Dementia: Addressing a Global Health Challenge

-“The needs and requirements of the advanced dementia population are very different,” explained Brent P. Forester, MD, MSc, chief of the Center of Excellence in Geriatric Psychiatry and director of the Geriatric Psychiatry Research Program.
+“The needs and requirements of the advanced dementia population are very different,” explained Brent P. Forester, MD, MSc, chief of the Division of Geriatric Psychiatry and director of the Geriatric Psychiatry Research Program.
 “They’re often complicated with significant medical issues and functional challenges.
 Many of them need assistance with the activities of daily living.”

 “The restructuring allowed us to really focus on the environment for people with more advanced dementia,” added James M. Wilkins, MD, DPhil, medical director of the Cognitive Neuropsychiatry Program, who is joined by Alexis Freedberg, MD, Moinuddin Muttakin, MD, and Jane Crone, MSN, RN, as leaders of the care team.

 The smaller program results in improved patient-staff interaction, according to Crone.

 “The staff does a great job of getting to know the individual,” she said.
 “This allows them to identify what might trigger a patient, or what the patient may respond to in a positive way, allowing the staff to provide more quality care.”

 Forester said the program’s attention is not solely focused on patients, given the stresses inherent in caring for people with dementia.